Skip to main content

 In addition to other climate-relevant gases, forest fires emit CO2, which was previously sequestered as carbon in the wood.
 Data on greenhouse gas emissions are reported annually in the National Inventory Report (NIR); emissions caused by forest fires are listed there in the LULUCF sector (Land Use, Land Use Change, Forestry).

 In 2018 and 2019 for example, years with severe forest fires in Germany, the emissions caused by those fires were around 171,000 and 199,000 tons of CO2 equivalents, respectively.
 In the large peatland fire in Emsland (Lower Saxony) in 2018, about 637,000 tons of CO2 equivalents were emitted into the atmosphere.
 However, these amounts are small compared to greenhouse gas emissions from organic soils (cultivated peat soils, etc.).
 These emissions account for 49-50 million tons each year (see graph for 2018).
 On the other hand, the LULUCF sector also sequesters greenhouse gases as "negative emissions", including mineral soils, biomass, and wood products.
-More detailed information is provided in the Expertise in the Thünen topic "Climate and air".
+More detailed information is provided in the Facts & Figures in the Thünen topic "Climate and air".

 What impact did the three consecutive dry summers of 2018, 2019 and 2020 have on forest vitality - in addition to forest fires?
 How can forests adapt to climate change?
 More information here.